Hamayak-Musheghyan/Quarto/README.md

-QUARTO BoardGame

-**How to Play**
+How to Play

+Setup

+Game Board: Set up the 4x4 game board.

+Pieces: There are 16 unique pieces, each with four different characteristics: color, height, shape, and form.
+No two pieces are identical.

+Gameplay

+Turns: Players take turns placing pieces on the board.

+Piece Selection: On each turn, a player selects a piece from the available pool of pieces.

-Players take turns selecting a piece from the pile and giving it to their opponent, who places it on the board.
-The opponent then chooses a piece for the first player to place on the board.
-The goal is to create a line of four pieces with a common characteristic.
+Placement: The selected piece is placed on an empty space on the board.

+Objective: The goal is to create a line of four pieces that share a common characteristic.
+This can be done horizontally, vertically, or diagonally.

-**Winning the Game**
+Winning: The first player to create such a line wins the game.

+Special Figures

+Jokers: There are two special figures known as "jokers" - one regular joker and one super joker.
+These jokers can match any characteristic, making them versatile pieces for creating winning lines.

+AntiJokers: Similarly, there are two "antijokers" - one regular antijoker and one super antijoker.
+These antijokers cannot match any characteristic, providing a strategic challenge when selecting pieces.

+Super Joker and Super AntiJoker: These figures have additional properties beyond regular jokers and antijokers, adding complexity and excitement to the game.

+End of Game

-A player wins by being the first to create a line of four pieces with a common characteristic, either horizontally, vertically, or diagonally.
+The game ends when one player successfully creates a line of four pieces with a common characteristic.

-**Classes Defintion:**

-The project will have 3 classes.

-Board class: this creates the 4x4 board for the game.

-Figures class: for defining the 16 figures.
-Each will have 4 characteristics: colour(light/dark), height(tall/short), shape(square/round), form(hollow/solid).

-Play class: defines the rules of the game.
+If all spaces on the board are filled without a winning line, the game ends in a draw.